-Paper copies of original reports and documentation are kept securely by the Junior School Head of Inclusion and Enrichment or the Senior School SENDCo.
+Paper copies of original reports and documentation are kept securely by the Learning Support Coordinators in the Junior and Senior School and College SENDCo.
 Learning Support Profiles are made available to teaching staff via the College's management information system (iSAMS).
 Copies are shared with parents.
 Pupils (subject to their age and understanding) are encouraged to take ownership of their Learning Support Profile and to discuss appropriate Priority Strategies.
 Learning Support Profiles are supplemented when required by more targeted and time specific Action Plans.
-These are reviewed and, when appropriate, updated by the Junior School Head of Inclusion and Enrichment or the Senior School SENDCo.
+These are reviewed and, when appropriate, updated by the relevant member(s) of the SEND team.